Helmy2/CleanEntry/Case_Study.md

     - The **`Screen`** is the stateless component.
 It only knows how to display the UI based on the state it's given and how to emit events back to the `Route`.
 This makes it highly reusable and easy to test with Jetpack Compose Previews.

+### UI Strategy

+- **Android & Desktop (Shared UI):**The Android and Desktop apps are built entirely with**Compose Multiplatform**.
+The UI is written once in the`shared`module (`composeApp`) and runs natively on both platforms.

+- **iOS (Hybrid UI):**The iOS app uses a hybrid approach.

+  - **Native SwiftUI:**The main navigation (`NavigationStack`) and specific screens that benefit from a strong platform feel (like the`CountryCodePicker`) are built with native SwiftUI.

+  - **Shared Compose UI:**More standard, form-based screens (like`Login`and`Registration`) are
+    written once in Jetpack Compose in the`shared`module and hosted within the native SwiftUI app using`UIViewControllerRepresentable`.

+- **Why this strategy?**This approach demonstrates the flexibility of KMP.
+We can achieve maximum code reuse for Android and Desktop, while still delivering a perfectly native navigation experience and feel on iOS where it matters most.

 ## 3. 🎨 Design System